bastings/nlp1-2017-projects/lm/README.md

 ## Report requirements

-As a final product, you will be asked to write an 8-page report with your findings, which should at least contain:
+As a final product, you will be asked to write an 8-page report with your findings.

-- A background section, in which you explain what is language modelling, what kind of language models you studied, and what is the problem you focus on.
-To write this background section, you can use the suggested papers, but also add papers;
-- A summary of the relevant literature
-    - A description of your replication;
-- A formal discription of your model(s) and changes/improvements you made compared to the literature
-- Analysis of your results
-- A conclusion
+Please find the general NLP1 instructions here: https://github.com/tdeoskar/NLP1-2017/blob/master/project-reqs.md

 ## Notes 13 Nov